eSolutionsTech/kubelake-bdw-2024/docs/workshop.md

 ## Exercise 4: Putting It All Together
 [Final](exercises/4-Final/workshop.md)

-Here’s a visual representation of the workshop pipeline:
+Here’s a representation of the workshop pipeline:

 ```plaintext
 Data API --> NiFi --> Minio --> Spark --> Minio --> Superset